From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Results and Analysis

 \paragraph{Choice of $K$.} To ensure the graph is minimally connected, we extract the top $K$ ratio of edges, where the edge weights are determined by cosine similarity.
 We incrementally increase the value of $K$ while monitoring the number of connected components (CC), as shown in Figure~\ref{fig:K_ratio}.
 The graph first becomes connected when the log of the number of CC reaches zero.
 In our experiments, we selected $K=0.002$, at which point both models become connected.
 This choice ensures that the same number of edges are used for both models, making the comparison fair.

-\paragraph{Global Statistics.} We present the statistics of the conceptual spaces for both models in Table~\ref{tab:statistics}, divided into three parts.
+\paragraph{Global Statistics.} We present the statistics of the lexico-semantic networks for both models in Table~\ref{tab:statistics}, divided into three parts.
 The \textbf{Basic} section includes the number of nodes (\#Nodes), edges (\#Edges), and the average (Avg.
 Degree) and standard deviation (Std.
 Degree) of degrees.
 The \textbf{Weighted} section calculates the average and standard deviation of weighted degrees (also called Strength or Traffic), along with the equivalent threshold—the minimum weight value in the final graph $G$.
 The last section focuses on \textbf{Small-world} effects.
 The global clustering coefficient (GCC) measures graph transitivity—the fraction of actual triangles among all possible triangles in $G$.
 The local clustering coefficient (ALCC) is calculated as the average of actual connections within neighbors for all nodes.
 The network diameter is the longest path between any two nodes.
 Smaller diameters and larger GCC/ALCC values indicate stronger small-world effects.
-We also calculate the average shortest path length (ASPL) for both models.
+We also calculate the statistical difference of t-test and mark it by a star (*) for a high difference (with a p value less than 0.05).

 Llama2-7B and Llama2-70B share similar graph structures, both using the same number of edges.
 The average degree is 64, but 7B has a flatter degree distribution with a larger standard deviation.
 In the weighted version, 7B's degree distribution is more concentrated.
 As shown in Figure~\ref{fig:degree_dist} (Appendix~\ref{app: dd}), 7B exhibits a long-tailed distribution, indicating fewer high-degree (central) nodes.